ganrad/openai-api-router/README.md

    Leave the terminal window open.

-6. Access the API Gateway Server URI
+6. Check the API Gateway Server health (/healthz) endpoint

    Use a web browser to access the API Gateway Server *health* endpoint.
 Specify correct values for the gateway listen port and environment.
 See below.